 Governor’s Order on Long-Term Care Facilities

-Facilities serving older adults, including skilled nursing facilities, assisted-living facilities, hospice providers, and rehabilitation facilities with older patients must follow the guidelines in the State of Emergency Order.
+Facilities serving older adults, including skilled nursing facilities, assisted-living facilities, hospice providers, and rehabilitation facilities with older patients must follow the guidelines in the Public Health Emergency Declarations.

 Governor Announces Universal Testing in Long-Term Care Facilities